atsa-es/marssTMB/README.md

 Fit [MARSS](https://atsa-es.github.io/MARSS/) models as usual, but use [MARSS_tmb()] instead of [MARSS::MARSS()].
 Note R and Q can only be diagonal, unconstrained or fixed. `equalvarcov` is not available nor are other custom Q matrices available with the EM algorithm in `MARSS()`.
 But TMB is very fast.

-See the documentation at [marssTMB](https://atsa-es.github.io/marssTMB/)
+See the [Quick Start Guide](https://atsa-es.github.io/marssTMB/articles/Quick_Start.html) to get started.

 ## install